Cale/arw-daily/_links/439-helioclock.md

 ---
-title: 'Stop Paying a Subscription: Helioclock'
+title: 'Stop paying a subscription: Helioclock'
 excerpt: In this interview, recorded at the Huntsville Hamfest, I sit down with the creator behind Helioclock (call sign KA9NWM) to talk about why he built it, how it works, and what makes it different from a traditional Geochron display.
 source: KM4ACK
 sourceurl: https://www.youtube.com/watch?v=J-YdPKqTQ64